openpnp/openpnp/CharmHigh-CHMT36VA.md

 Using the Smoothie firmware is an irreversible operation.
 Once you flash it, there does not appear to be a way to go back to the stock firmware, so consider carefully if you want to do that.

+Using Smoothie, OpenPnP can use all functions of the CHMT36VA.
+It does not reach the same level of performance as the original software, but there are many new features and functions in OpenPnP that are not available in the OEM software.

+A common question is whether or not this port is ready for daily production use.
+The answer is yes, but it will take much longer to initially configure the system and there is a steep learning curve.
+Be prepared to have the machine down for a week or more while you get everything configured and become familiar with OpenPnP.

 # Setup Guide

 The following can be used as a rough guide to getting OpenPnP working on your CHMT36VA.
 Reminder: **Installing Smoothie on the main board is a irreversible operation.
 Once you install Smoothie you will not be able to flash the stock firmware, and you will not be able to use the OEM software.**